Another day feeling like sh*t…

 Is there medication involved?

-At Niyama Center, we are therapists and cannot prescribe medication.
-We work off a holistic approach.
+We are therapists and cannot prescribe medication.
+Our practice work prefers a more holistic approach.
 We try to help you without medication.
-However, if you want to pursue medication, we support you & we recommend consulting with a psychiatrist about which options are best.
+However, if you want to pursue medication, we will support you and can recommend consulting with a psychiatrist about which options are best.

 Will depression treatment actually work?

-If you come to sessions and are willing to do the work between sessions then you can definitely feel better.
+If you come to sessions and are willing to do the work, including homework, then you can definitely feel better.
 We are confident that we can help you achieve your goals, and reduce your depression symptoms.

 You won’t know what therapy can do for you unless you give it a try.
 There is likely a deeper issue to your depression that a trained therapist can help you pinpoint so you can live a happy and meaningful life.

 As the holiday season draws to a close, many find...